geckoo1337/Geckoo1337-engine/README.md

 An application displaying the full colors' spectrum,

-A very simple 3d projection with an icosphere...
+A very simple 3d projection with an icosphere,

+A classic game - Asteroid ...

 ![MineSweeper](https://user-images.githubusercontent.com/17862708/212752453-e8a1c6ff-ab4f-40ba-98fd-8fa26fa24ea4.png)